mveeprojects/ScalaWiremock/README.md

 ### Provisioning Mappings in Code

-This approach is a bit more involved and can take a bit more time to setup initially.
-However, this approach does let you write your mappings as code next to your tests and therefore allows you to use the same language as used in your tests (e.g. Scala) to manage not only your tests but also your stub mappings (no more manual json wrangling!).
+This approach is a bit more involved and can take a bit more time to setup initially, however, this approach does let you write your mappings as code alongside your tests (no more manual json wrangling!).

-When provisioning your mappings via functions you can easily integrate the setup and cleardown of stub mappings per-test (e.g. using [Before | After][Each | All] steps).
-This means that you can specific only the stubs you need for a given test (or set of test), run the test(s), then clear down the stub mappings before repeating on the next test(s).
+When provisioning your mappings via functions you can easily integrate the setup and cleardown of stub mappings per-test/suite (e.g. using [Before | After][Each | All] steps).
+This means that you can specific only the stubs you need for a given test (or suite of test), run the test(s), then clear down the stub mappings before repeating on the next test/suite of tests.

-I prefer this approach as it means as long as I write my stub code well, it is much easier to maintain and extend than working with an ever-expanding set of json files which can easily become confusing and lead to mistakes.
+I personally prefer this approach, as long as I write my stubbing code well, it is much easier to manage my stubs than working with an ever-expanding set of json files which can easily become confusing and lead to mistakes.

 ### How to Run This Example